ras al khaimah the forgotten emirate

 Tips you can use while going for the zipline sport:

-1. You can participate in this sport if you're a minimum of 40 kg and a maximum of 130 kg and you should have a height of minimum 122cm.
+1. You can participate in this sport if you're a minimum of 40 kg and a maximum of 130 kg and you should have a height of a minimum of 122cm.

 2. The participants who are under 18 and still meet all of the conditions can go ahead and participate.
-However, it is to be noted that the participant needs a guardian or a parent accompanying him or her during this sport.
+However, it is to be noted that the participant needs a guardian or a parent to accompany him or her during this sport.

 3. You should also have good health and medical condition.

 4. It is mandatory for you to present the original passport or the Emirates ID at the counter.

 5. You can wear any sort of athletic clothing which makes you comfortable.

 6. Wearing running or some sturdy shoes is recommended which will help you gain some support.

 7. If you are coming during winter it is recommended to wear thick jackets which will help against the extreme weather in the mountains.